Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 Making art just because you enjoy the process, without worrying about anyone else seeing the final product, can be very liberating.

 One of the main challenges for beginner artists is that the artwork does not come out looking like what you had in your head.
 How our imagination envisions of the final piece is often very different from the results.

 Don’t get discouraged if the artwork takes a different turn during execution and comes out differently than you had expected.
-It takes a lot of practice to be able to plan knowing exactly how to render a certain effect.
+It takes a lot of practice to be able to render specific effects.

 Keep creating and don’t forget the most important thing: in art making the fun is in the journey, not the destination.
 Enjoy every step of it, even the mistakes, because they teach you a lot.